instil/zendesk-xamarin-bindings/README.md

 https://developer.zendesk.com/documentation/classic-sdks/unified-sdk/ios/chat_engine/

+### Adding support for another Zendesk iOS SDK

+iOS can avail of a 'fat' `.dll` containing all the required frameworks so adding something new is quite simple.

+1. Add a new submodule dependency for the xcframework that you want to add (e.g. `git@github.com:zendesk/answer_bot_sdk_ios.git`)
+2. Open the ZendeskXamariniOSBindings solution and the `.xcframework` as a Native Reference
+3. Add any required public APIs to the bindings through an entry in `ApiDefinitions.cs` (and `StructsAndEnums.cs` if required)
+    (You can use Objective Sharpie as described above and/or [use the official reference](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/binding/binding-types-reference)).
+4. Build and run as usual

 ## Android

+### Generate Android Bindings

 ### Use Android Bindings

-Once the bindings have been produced, add all the following libraries as native references to the Android project:
+Once the bindings have been produced, add all the following `.dll` files as native references to the Android project:

 - ZendeskChatAndroid
 - ZendeskChatProvidersAndroid